-John says it this way: “This is how we know what love is: Jesus Christ laid down his life for us.
+John says, “This is how we know what love is: Jesus Christ laid down his life for us.
 And we ought to lay down our lives for our brothers” (1 John 3:16).

-I have heard pastors use Romans 12:1 as the launching point for a pep talk on why believers should serve God more fervently.
-I regard that kind of message as a missed opportunity.
+Teachers sometimes use Romans 12:1 for a pep talk on why believers should serve God more fervently.
+Maybe that kind of message is a missed opportunity.
 The real drawing power for Christian service is the beauty of God’s moral excellence as expressed by the word “mercies.”
-Clever motivational teaching is no substitute for simply knowing God—his willingness to suffer and die for others and his heart’s desire for sons who bear his likeness.
-God’s loving heart makes me want to be near him, to please him, and to imitate him by giving back to him my life as he has given up his life for me.
+Genuine and lasting motivation to serve God comes from knowing him.

 Knowing God’s kindness, we can trust him to make something good out of our lives given to him.
 Jim Elliot, who was martyred in 1956 trying with four other missionaries to reach a tribe in Ecuador, said, “He is no fool who gives what he cannot keep to gain what he cannot lose.”